bioexcel/gromacs_bpg/docs/cookbook/cookbook.rst

 tuning (``-tunepme no``), which also allows us to illustrate the strength of load imbalance in different execution scenarios.

-The figures below show benchmark performance for GROMACS 2020.2 scales with increasing node count on HAWK for different combinations of MPI ranks and OpenMP threads per rank.
+The figures below show how benchmark performance for GROMACS 2020.2 scales with increasing node count on HAWK for different combinations of MPI ranks and OpenMP threads per rank.
 Results using simultaneous multithreading (SMT) are not shown as these follow similar trends but